 When purchasing an avalanche probe, consider only a dedicated sectional probe.
 Convertible ski pole probes might be okay as a backup, but they are too short, too difficult to assemble, and they are lousy at penetrating dense avalanche debris.

-Your dedicated probe should have an assembled length of at least 220 cm (although ensure the stowed probe fits in your favorite pack).
-Shorter probes will require that you bend over each time you insert the probe.
-Long probes are necessary only when probing an unsurvivable deep burial and are more appropriate for patrollers and search and rescue teams.
-Etched depth indicators and contrasting segments are helpful for determining burial depth and measuring snow pits.
+Your dedicated probe should have an assembled length of at least 220 cm.
+Short probes require that you bend over each time you insert the probe; Long probes are necessary only when probing an unsurvivable deep burial and are more appropriate for patrollers and search and rescue teams.
+Generally speaking, I suggest 280 cm probes for backcountry travellers and 320 cm probes for patrollers and professional rescuers.
+Etched depth indicators and contrasting segment colors are helpful for determining burial depth and measuring snow pits.

 Look for a simple assembly mechanism that locks, by pulling on a handle or cable, and that does not require any fiddling to lock it.
 Don't use probes that require you to position a knot in a tiny groove or that require you to manually spin a knurled nut, and don't buy any probe where the tubes can accidentally come off the cable/string.
-And make sure you can reliably deploy the probe with your typical winter handwear (e.g., mittens).
+Make sure you can reliably deploy the probe with your typical winter handwear (e.g., mittens).
+And practice deploying your probes frequently.

 The Pieps iProbe is a unique probe that can temporarily silence a Pieps transmitter.